Nandaka/PixivUtil2/readme.md

 useblacklisttags==> Skip image if containing blacklisted tags.
+                    The list is taken from blacklist_tags.txt, each tags is separated by new line. useblacklisttitles==> Skip image if the title contains a blacklisted character sequence.
-                    The list is taken from blacklist_tags.txt, each tags is separated by new line. dateDiff        ==> Process only new images within the given date difference.
+                    The list is taken from blacklist_titles.txt, each sequence is separated by new line. useblacklisttitlesregex==> Make the title blacklist check interpret each sequence as a regular expression. dateDiff        ==> Process only new images within the given date difference.
                     Set 0 to disable.
 Skip to next member id if in 'Download by Member', stop processing if in 'Download New Illust' mode.